Anna Maria Abbona

 Soil: Clay and calcareous marl

-Exposure: South
+Exposure: East-south-west

 Vine Training Method: Guyot